florinpop17/app-ideas/Projects/1-Beginner/JSON2CSV-App.md

+---
+path: '/json-2-csv-app'
+title: 'JSON2CSV App'
+tier: 'beginner'
+---

 # JSON2CSV

 **Tier:** 1-Beginner

 Developers and end users are both experts in their own domains and as such, each speaks using a domain-specific language and terminology.
 This also extends to the tools used to manipulate data.
 Developers have found JSON to be a universally accepted method for transferring data between applications.
 End